uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 **Drawbacks:**
 - User will have access to repository and product he is not paying for.
-- Will not be suitable for scenarios were Uyuni is on-perm but managing cloud instances
+- Will not be suitable for scenarios were Uyuni is on-premise but managing cloud instances

 ## Reposync only metadata